Deep Fried Meatballs

-Pesto Sauce: Made with basil, garlic, pine nuts, Parmesan cheese, and olive oil, pesto can add a fresh and herby flavor.
-Try out our Pesto Aioli recipe as an adventurous dipping sauce for your meatballs.
+- Pesto sauce: Made with basil, garlic, pine nuts, Parmesan cheese, and olive oil, pesto can add a fresh and herby flavor.
+Try our Pesto Aioli recipe as an adventurous dipping sauce for your meatballs.

 Can I prepare the meatballs in advance?

 Yes, you can prepare the meat mix and roll the meatballs the night before to save yourself time with prep work before frying the meatballs.
 Store your meatballs in an airtight container in the fridge.
 Roll the meatballs in egg wash and breadcrumbs right before frying.

 Yes, you can freeze the raw meatballs for roughly 6 months in an airtight container.
 Freeze the meatballs before rolling them in egg wash and breadcrumbs.
 However, the meatballs will not be as tasty or flavorful as the fresh meat so we recommend using fresh meatballs for this recipe.

 Serve your meatballs as an appetizer with sauces of your liking, such as:

 - Marinara sauce

 - Creamy gravy

 Alternatively, the meatballs are perfect as a main meal with a side of mash potatoes or salad, and, of course, meatballs are the star of spaghetti and meatballs or a meatball sub.